 Serene backwaters of Kerala drive a major chunk of tourist footfall in the state.
 Be it Alleppey or Kumarakom, exploring the tranquil charm of Kerala backwaters is a must-do activity for tourists.

 Few experiences in Kerala can rival the appeal of a houseboat stay and cruises.
-Travellers can check into traditional wooden houseboats in Kerala equipped with modern amenities to sail through the backwaters while enjoying onboard meals and some beautiful moments with their loved ones.
+Travelers can check into traditional wooden houseboats in Kerala equipped with modern amenities to sail through the backwaters while enjoying onboard meals and some beautiful moments with their loved ones.

 Temples in Kerala